rustwasm/book/src/game-of-life/implementing.md

 Generating (and allocating) a `String` in Rust and then having `wasm-bindgen` convert it to a valid JavaScript string makes unnecessary copies of the universe's cells.
-Instead of our current `render` method, we can return a pointer to the start of the cells array.
-The JavaScript code knows the width and height of the universe, and can read the bytes that make up the cells directly.
+As the JavaScript code already knows the width and height of the universe, and can read WebAssembly's linear memory that make up the cells directly, we'll modify the `render` method to return a pointer to the start of the cells array.

-This design does not copy the universe's cells or tax the JavaScript garbage collector with allocations, but we must directly read the cells' bytes from WebAssembly's linear memory in JavaScript.
-Instead of rendering unicode text, we'll switch to using the [Canvas API].
+Also, instead of rendering unicode text, we'll switch to using the [Canvas API].
 We will use this design in the rest of the tutorial.

 [Canvas API]: https://developer.mozilla.org/en-US/docs/Web/API/Canvas_API